Many artists work extremely hard and go full speed for months (sometimes years) in preparation for an exhibition.

 So then I went back to what was very familiar and even those pieces didn’t’ turn out as expected.
 Now some 4-5 pieces in I find myself trying to figure out what’s wrong… why am I going backwards… I want to put all of these “wanna be art pieces” in the trash…I wasn’t quite sure what was happening at the easel… paintings don’t paint themselves after all.

-And on top of that, when you are working with materials that are costly and scarce, you don’t take lightly to what may feel like wasting materials… dollar signs start floating out the window which in a recession is not a pretty sight.
+So on top of that, when you are working with materials that are costly and scarce, you don’t take lightly to what may feel like wasting materials… dollar signs start floating out the window.
 I’ve got wasted materials, nothing to show for it and some massive frustration, and some fear of failure mixed in there too.
 To sum it up I have the “post-exhbition blues“.

 I read an interesting article within the “Professional Artist Magazine“, written by Matthew Daub entitled “How to Turn the Page” which talks about how an artist can work their way through the post-exhibition blues by focusing on three things: